 Save on Energy Costs - HPWH models are up to four times more energy efficient than gas-powered or electric resistance water heaters, allowing residents to heat water with less energy.
 Additionally, many HPWH models can be programed to heat your water when energy is cheapest throughout the day.
 Residents who replace a gas-powered water heater with a HPWH can save hundreds each year.

 Healthier Air in Your Home - Gas-powered water heaters burn fossil fuels releasing Carbon Monoxide (CO) and Nitrogen Dioxide (NO2) into your home.
 Without proper ventilation, this diminishes indoor air quality and increases the chances of asthma and other respiratory illnesses.
 HPWHs are all-electric and combustion-free, leaving your indoor air clean and healthy year-round.

-Local and Federal HPWH incentives can save customers thousands on their HPWH upgrades.
-Homeowners can receive $1,000 back through the BayREN Home+ program when the install is performed by a participating contractor, and an additional $300 in Federal tax credits.
-Contractors performing the install can also receive an additional $1,000 from BayREN.
+Local, State, and Federal HPWH incentives can save customers thousands on their HPWH upgrades.
+Homeowners can receive $1,000 back through the BayREN Home+ program when the install is performed by a participating contractor,and an additional $300 in Federal tax credits and an additional $1,000 with the EBCE incentive.
+Up to $2,800 is available when a panel upgrade is necessary through TECH Clean California (when the entire unit will be all-electric after the panel upgrade).
+Contractors performing the install can also receive an additional $1,000 from BayREN and $3,000 from TECH Clean California.
 Hayward residents can apply to each program they are eligible for in order to maximize their rebates and savings.